|Nutrition Facts (per serving)|

 Serve beans warm.

-Another way to serve the beans is to prepare them as the recipe states, but then bake them in the cream sauce to create a bean gratin.
-If you do that, you may want to add breadcrumbs and spray them with a little oil or dab on some butter to create a crispy crust on top of the beans.
+- Bake the beans in the cream sauce to create a bean gratin.
+Add breadcrumbs and spray them with a little oil or dab on some butter to create a crispy crust on top of the beans.

 More on Lima Beans

 Also known as "butter beans," lima beans have a buttery-like texture and a delicate flavor that is unique.
 These oblong-shaped beans have a flat pod that typically are green but can come in other colors such as black, purple, or white.